-QNB Group's ORM governance structure is based on the Three lines of defence model, which has been designed to effectively manage operational risk.
+QNB Group's ORM governance structure is based on the three lines of defence model, which has been designed to effectively manage operational risk.
 In particular;

-- > The first line of defence includes all the Bank's Business / Functions and staff, each one directly responsible for controlling and minimizing the operational risk within their business activities in compliance with the Bank's policies and procedures.
-The effective management of operational risk by the first line of defence should include existing products, business processes, activities, and those risks presented by new business and change activity. - > The second line of defence is defined by the roles and responsibilities of the Group Operational Risk Department (GORD).
-GORD is primarily responsible for the development of Operational Risk Management methodologies, tools and guidance to be used at the business and functional unit level for the management of operational risk. - > The third line of defence is the Group Internal Audit Division (GIAD).
+- The first line of defence includes all the Bank's Business/ Functions and staff, each one directly responsible for controlling and minimizing the operational risk within their business activities in compliance with the Bank's policies and procedures.
+The effective management of operational risk by the first line of defence should include existing products, business processes, activities, and those risks presented by new business and change activity. - The second line of defence is defined by the roles and responsibilities of the Group Operational Risk Department (GORD).
+GORD is primarily responsible for the development of Operational Risk Management methodologies, tools and guidance to be used at the business and functional unit level for the management of operational risk.
+GORD is situated at Group level and reports to the GCRO. - The third line of defence is the Group Internal Audit Division (GIAD).